 Professor Bauer shares her transformative journey from law to healthcare policy and philanthropy, highlighting how community health centers are revolutionizing care through innovative, community-centered approaches that tackle food insecurity, housing instability, and healthcare access challenges.
-Through her work at the Boston Foundation and extensive experience in government, she demonstrates how addressing social determinants of health and fostering collaborative partnerships can transform healthcare outcomes.
-Learn how she’s shaping the next generation of healthcare professionals while tackling pressing challenges in mental health, environmental health, and community care accessibility.
+Through her leadership at the Boston Foundation and extensive government experience, she demonstrates how addressing social determinants of health and fostering collaborative partnerships can transform healthcare outcomes.
+She also reflects on the importance of aligning healthcare with broader social supports to reduce disparities and improve population health.
+Finally, we discuss how she’s shaping the next generation of healthcare professionals while tackling pressing challenges in mental health, environmental health, and community care accessibility.

 Timestamps: